 Hole 9 is referred to as the “Butterscotch Hole” in honor of longtime member Jim Hess who played golf for 79 years and always had butterscotch candies in his pocket.
 Legend is that he was finishing 18 when he suffered a heart attack next to the green.
 He fell down but got up and putted out.
 He fell down again, locals tended to him and called emergency services.
 He then asked that his score (a par) be placed on his scorecard.
 By the time paramedics had arrived, he had passed away.

-Lots.
-The course holds a junior golf camp and recruits form the local schools and the YMCA.
-It is home for Hidden Valley High School and is a Special Olympics practice facility.
+The course is home for Hidden Valley High School and is a Special Olympics practice facility.
 Each year the course selects an area family who has a child in need and then holds a charity tournament for the benefit of that family.

 Why Play This Course